Judith Kaye: Tenure on the New York Court of Appeals

 Kaye was nominated by Cuomo to be an associate judge on August 11, 1983.
 She was confirmed unanimously by the senate on September 6, and then sworn in on September 12, 1983.

 In November 1992, Chief Judge Sol Wachtler resigned after being arrested on charges that he extorted money from a former lover.
 Cuomo nominated Kaye to fill the chief judge vacancy on February 22, 1993.
 She was confirmed unanimously by the senate on March 17, and then sworn in on March 23, 1993.
 With her term set to expire, Governor Eliot Spitzer renominated Kaye as chief judge on February 7, 2007.
 She was confirmed by the senate on March 6, and sworn in on March 19, 2007.

 The chief judge of New York has both an administrative role (overseeing the entire state court system, which in 2016 had about 16,000 employees) and a judicial role (hearing and deciding appeals to the state's highest court).
 In 2008, as Kaye approached mandatory retirement age, The New York Times editorial board praised her, writing: "In her 15 years as chief, Judith Kaye has excelled at both, earning national praise for her jurisprudence and as a court reformer."

 As court administrator

 As chief judge, Kaye pushed forward with judicial reform and modernization efforts.
 New York State became a national leader in establishing problem-solving courts, which offered treatment and other alternatives to incarceration in cases involving addiction, mental illness, or domestic violence and abuse.

+As court reformer

-Kaye also took steps to make jury service more efficient and convenient.
-Kaye also successfully pushed to eliminate all exemptions from jury service (a phrase Kaye preferred over "jury duty").
+In the late 1990s, Kaye spearheaded a drive to make jury duty in New York State more efficient and convenient.
+Kaye successfully pushed to eliminate most all exemptions from "jury service" (a phrase Kaye preferred over "jury duty").
+She also sought to improve prospective jurors' working conditions and selection process in assembly rooms and courtrooms, and to decrease the intrusive frequency of jury duty (now no more frequent than every six years throughout the state).

-Kaye helped establish the Center for Court Innovation, a non-profit think tank that although independent of the court system, serves as the judiciary's research and development arm.
+Kaye later helped establish the Center for Court Innovation, a non-profit think tank that although independent of the court system, serves as the judiciary's research and development arm.